Gynecologic & Breast Pathology

 - Competency in the morphologic criteria in all types of breast and gynecologic specimens

 - Ability to incorporate molecular and other advanced techniques into the practice of breast and gynecologic pathology

 - Ability to make diagnoses and provide differential diagnoses on all types of breast and gynecologic specimens

 - Ability to understand the clinical impact of the diagnoses

 - Understanding of both the capabilities and the limitations of assessment of a disease process microscopically

-Three years of training in anatomic pathology or four years combined anatomic and clinical pathology; board certification in anatomic pathology will be a plus.
+Three years of training in anatomic pathology or four years combined anatomic and clinical pathology; board certification in anatomic pathology is desirable.

 Stipends commensurate with hospital policy.